suent/Carpenter.AzurePipelines/docs/operations.md

 ## AddGitTag

-Adds a Git tag for the build number.
+Adds a Git tag for the build number to the source repository.

 This operation uses the following settings: